 If you shoot 360 photos with a 360 camera (Ricoh Theta or similar) or use the 'panorama' feature in a smartphone camera app, Facebook and Google know the results should be used as an interactive panorama.
-This is thanks to some embedded metadata these sites look for when an image is uploaded.
-But if you edit your shots in Photoshop or similar tools you may wipe out or mangle this metadata – and if you shoot and stitch your own 360 panoramas the files may not have the metadata in the first place.
+This is thanks to embedded metadata these sites look for when an image is uploaded.

-In order to support both the future cylinder height calculations (which are still not fully supported in some services) and the current 'legacy' cylinder height format there is a 'Legacy Cylinder Output' option.
+In order to support both the latest cylinder height calculations (which are still not fully supported in some services) and the 'legacy' cylinder height format there is a 'Legacy Cylinder Output' option.

 Equirectangular panoramas (360x180 degrees), 360 cylinders and partial (non-360) cylinder panoramas are all supported.
 For partial panoramas (for example smartphone ‘panorama’ snaps) estimate the approximate angle of coverage with the slider and the rest of the calculations are made for you.

 If you find a 360-degree cylinder doesn't perform in Facebook as an interactive image, setting it manually to equirectangular might help.
 But be aware that different projection types produce slightly different visual behaviour.
 If you want to experiment it is useful to test with Facebook posts set to 'Only Me' privacy.

 You may set the North point in your panorama if you like, although this isn't required metadata and is only minimally used by services at this time.
 The same applies to custom horizons, which can only be set when the 'Legacy Cylinder Output' option is turned off.

 Mac users may need to open this app the first time by right-clicking/control-clicking and selecting 'Open'.
 Windows users may see a one-time warning about allowing unauthorised applications to run.
 In both cases this only happens once.